-49. 19.
-The appointments committee should consult with the company's Chairman and CEO, especially on matters relating to Executive Directors.
+49. The appointments committee should consult with the company's Chairman and CEO, especially on matters relating to Executive Directors.

 When there are vacancies on the board, any Director may approach the nomination committee to propose candidates that it might consider suitable.

-Fully compliant X Partially compliant Explain 50. remuneration committee should operate independently and have the following functions in addition hose assigned by law: a) Propose to the Board of Directors the standard conditions for senior officer contracts. b) Monitor compliance with the remuneration policy set by the company. c) Periodically review the remuneration policy for Directors and senior officers, including share-based remuneration systems and their application, and ensure that their individual compensation is proportionate to the amounts paid to other Directors and senior officers in the company. d) Ensure that conflicts of interest do not undermine the independence of any external advice the committee engages. e) Verify the information on Director and senior officers' pay contained in corporate documents, including the Annual Report on the Remuneration of Directors.
-Fully compliant X Partially compliant Explain 51. e remuneration committee should consult with the company's Chairman and CEO, especially on ters relating to Executive Directors and senior officers.
-Fully compliant X Partially compliant Explain 52.
-Reg terms of reference of supervision and control committees should be set out in the Board of Directors sulations and aligned with those governing legally mandatory board committees as specified in the ceding sets of recommendations.
-They should include at least the following terms: a) Committees should be formed exclusively by non-Executive Directors, with a majority of independents. b) They should be chaired by Independent Directors. c) The Board of Directors should appoint the members of such committees with regard to the knowledge, skills and experience of its Directors and each committee's terms of reference; discuss their proposals and reports; and provide report-backs on their activities and work at the first Board of Directors plenary following each committee meeting. d) They may engage external advice, when they feel it necessary for the discharge of their functions. e) Meeting proceedings should be minuted and a copy made available to all board members. Δ11 the Fully compliant Partially compliant X Explain Not applicable Board's Committees comply with all the requirements except in relation to the composition of the Sust Con ainal ımitt bility Committee, which does not have a majority of Independent Directors, even if the Chairman of the ee is one.
-This is due to the nature of the skills of this Committee, we believe that the experience and onal profile of its members should prevail over the legal category to which they belong.
+- 50. The remuneration committee should operate independently and have the following functions in addition to those assigned by law: - a) Propose to the Board of Directors the standard conditions for senior officer contracts. - b) Monitor compliance with the remuneration policy set by the company.

+- c) Periodically review the remuneration policy for Directors and senior officers, including share-based remuneration systems and their application, and ensure that their individual compensation is proportionate to the amounts paid to other Directors and senior officers in the company. - d) Ensure that conflicts of interest do not undermine the independence of any external advice the committee engages. - e) Verify the information on Director and senior officers' pay contained in corporate documents, including the Annual Report on the Remuneration of Directors.

+51. The remuneration committee should consult with the company's Chairman and CEO, especially on matters relating to Executive Directors and senior officers.

+- 52. The terms of reference of supervision and control committees should be set out in the Board of Directors Regulations and aligned with those governing legally mandatory board committees as specified in the preceding sets of recommendations.
+They should include at least the following terms: - a) Committees should be formed exclusively by non-Executive Directors, with a majority of independents. - b) They should be chaired by Independent Directors. - c) The Board of Directors should appoint the members of such committees with regard to the knowledge, skills and experience of its Directors and each committee's terms of reference; discuss their proposals and reports; and provide report-backs on their activities and work at the first Board of Directors plenary following each committee meeting. - d) They may engage external advice, when they feel it necessary for the discharge of their functions. - e) Meeting proceedings should be minuted and a copy made available to all board members.